Non-Profit Security Grant Fund

 Overview of the Review Process

-Applications will be reviewed on a rolling basis by a Commission-established workgroup comprised of representatives of PCCD, the Pennsylvania State Police, and the Governor's Office of Homeland Security.
+Once the application period opens, applications are reviewed on a rolling basis by a Commission-established workgroup comprised of representatives of PCCD, the Pennsylvania State Police, and the Governor's Office of Homeland Security.
 The application period shall remain open for a 30-day window.
+Applicants being recommended for approval will be taken before the Commission for its consideration.

-Due to the possibility that there may be high interest in this grant program and the limited availability of funding, priority consideration in the application review process may be given to those nonprofit organizations that clearly justify a credible and immediate threat.
+Due to the high interest in the grant program and the limited availability of funding, priority consideration in the application review process may be given to those nonprofit organizations that indicate that their organization or membership was the victim of a hate-crime and clearly justified a credible hate-crime threat to their organization.
+Geographic distribution of the grants may also be taken into consideration.

-The initial set of awards will be considered at the March 11, 2020 Commission meeting.
-At that time, the Commission will officially approve all awards.
-Applicants receiving awards will be contacted by PCCD staff following that meeting to finalize the award process.
+Applicants receiving awards will be contacted by PCCD staff following the Commission meeting to finalize the award process.
 Any eligible applicant that was reviewed and denied may revise and resubmit their application during any open application period.

 Frequently Asked Questions